loreanvictor/immutable-cloud/README.md

 Since services **MUST** be immutable, any update to a service **MUST** correspond to a change in version, even if the API is exactly the same.
-Subsequently, we assume updating a service and its API are the same thing (bug-fixes and internal minor changes **MUST** result in a new API version with an increased PATH number).
+Subsequently, we assume updating a service and its API are the same thing (bug-fixes and internal minor changes **MUST** result in a new API version with an increased PATCH number).

 Updates are conducted with two distinct and atomic actions: _Release_ and _Deprecation_.